Corporate Income Tax

 Corporate income tax is levied over the profit of an enterprise conducted in Aruba in the form of either an Aruba legal entity (via for example a corporation or a limited liability company) or a permanent establishment/ permanent representative of a foreign entity.

 - Permanent Establishment.
 A permanent establishment is deemed present in case of (i) a permanent representative or (ii) a foreign enterprise which builds, installs, maintains, cleans or repairs capital assets (whether movable or immovable) on Aruba for more than 30 days.
 Included in these 30 days are e.g. the technical preparation and cleaning up of the site.
-If the activities on Aruba are less than 30 days, the commentary to article 5, paragraph 3, OECD model convention will be used to determine if a permanent establishment is present.
+If the fiction does not apply, the commentary to article 5, paragraph 3, OECD model convention will be used to determine if a permanent establishment is present.

 - Transfer pricing.
 In case a corporate person or individual participates, directly or indirectly, in the management, supervision or the capital of two or more corporate entities, the conditions which are applicable to the supply of goods and the rendering of services between these entities must be arm's length, i.e. similar to the conditions that would have been closed with third, unrelated, parties.
 Documentation to substantiate the arm's length transactions should include - according to the explanatory notes - e.g. (i) the agreement, (ii) the transfer pricing method that was chosen, (iii) why this method was chosen and (iv) how the consideration has been determined.

 - Fiscal unity (group tax relief).
-Two or more Aruba entities, which are doing business in Aruba, can opt to form a fiscal unity if the parent company owns at least 99% of the shares in the subsidiary at the beginning of the financial year.
+Two or more Aruba entities, which are doing business in Aruba, can opt to form a fiscal unity if (i) the parent company owns at least 99% of the shares in the subsidiary at the beginning of the financial year, (ii) the financial years are equal, (iii) the fiscal regimes are equal and (iv) management is effectively performed from Aruba.
 For corporate income tax purposes the subsidiary is then disregarded and all assets and liabilities, including the profits or losses, are allocated to the parent company.
-The fiscal regimes and the financial years of all entities entering into the fiscal unity must be the same.

 - Limitations in the deduction of payments.
 Even if, based on the transfer pricing documentation, the transaction can be deemed to be at arm's length, payments (including amongst others interest and all other compensations for the use of material and/or immaterial goods or rendered services, i.e. rent, royalty, management fee etc.) are not tax deductible unless the Aruba paying entity can make it credible that: